uwescience/Online-Educational-Resources/README.md

 ![](img/eScience_Logo_HR.png)

 # Online Eductional Resources for eScience
-This structures eScience educational materials by topic.
-If you know of additional materials or topics that should be included, please submit an issue to this repo.
+The following course structure describes eScience educational materials by topic.
+If you know about additional materials or topics that should be included, please submit an issue to this repo.

+Keep Learning!
+Keep Growing!

 ## General Resources
 - [Software Carpentry Lessons](https://software-carpentry.org/lessons/)